-I have been interested in collaborative law for many years, but up until the past three years my work was primarily contested, adversarial family law litigation.
+My prior work was as a family law litigator, in contested, adversarial litigation.
 There was lots of conflict.
 Clients were angry with each other, with ensuing battles in Court.
 Attorneys were sometimes angry at each other.
 I kept track of time to bill my client, and there were battles over fees owed by the "other side".
 Clients almost always needed to worry about the cost of the litigation, with me and the other attorney both billing by the hour (or 1/10 hour increments).

 Adversarial litigation culminates in a high stakes and high stress event called a trial, and that type of atmosphere was the background context of everything happening in the case.

 I don't think this is at all the best way for families to resolve family law disputes, but ended up deciding to change my practice really for myself, because I didn't much like the process or that work.

 My practice now is limited to collaborative law, mediation, and helping clients resolve non-litigated cases.
 I like the collaborative law process, and believe you would too, as compared to a court battle.
 As a collaborative attorney, in accordance with the ethical rules of the collaborative law professional associations (the Florida Academy of Collaborative Professionals and International Academy of Collaborative Professionals), I seek a resolution of a matter which is fair for both clients, and which does not try to take advantage of mistakes or oversights by the other client or their attorney.

 It's a much different atmosphere and approach than in litigation where the goal most often is to win; to put the "other side" at as much of a disadvantage, and at risk to the greatest extent possible.
 You're literally in a fight, a battle, that can last for years until a final judgment; and then sometime for years after the initial case is finished.